 Ludwig Hudepohl II died on April 27, 1902, and control of the brewery was passed to his wife, Maria, with assistance by William A. Pohl, a son-in-law.
 14 17

 When Prohibition was enacted in 1920, Hudepohl survived by marketing soft drinks and non-alcoholic “near beers.”
 3 The repeal of Prohibition in 1933 led the brewery to reopen its alcohol production lines.

 A 490 barrel wooden cask, to age beer, was soon installed.
-3 Constructed in 1900 by the Hauser, Brenner & Faith Cooperage, the keg was delivered by a parade of horses atop a large cart which rambled through the city streets.
-18 Other improvements, totalling $130,000, included a new bottling machine that allowed the company to package 200 barrels of beer per shift, a soaker and pasteurizer, filling and labelling devices, and a new condenser and water cooler.
+3 Constructed in 1900 by the Hauser, Brenner & Faith Cooperage, the keg was delivered by a parade of horses atop a large cart that rambled through the city streets.
+18 Other improvements, totaling $130,000, included a new bottling machine that allowed the company to package 200 barrels of beer per shift, a soaker and pasteurizer, filling and labeling devices, and a new condenser and water cooler.

 Despite the construction of the new brewery, Lackman failed to secure a federal permit to brew alcohol and never reopened post-Prohibition.
 18

 In 1934, Hudepohl purchased the Lackman brewery structures and designated the facility as a secondary production plant.
 18 Hudepohl constructed four significant additions to the 6th Street factory by 1947, the last one being the completion of a seven-level aging plant designed by Felsberg & Gillepsie Architects.
 19 It contained 40 glass-lined tanks that each held 30,000 gallons, along with fermenting tanks, which cost $700,000.
 20